JosephYika/askbal-student-advice-centre/replit.md

-# replit.md
+# ASK BAL Student Advice Centre - Replit Guide

 ## Overview

 This is a React-based web application for the ASK BAL Student Advice Centre at De Montfort University's Faculty of Business & Law.
-The application serves as a digital presence for the student advice centre, featuring a modern responsive design with DMU branding, 3D interactive elements, and comprehensive student support information.
+The application serves as a student support portal with information about academic guidance, assessment deferrals, and various student services.
+The application features a modern, responsive design with DMU brand colors and includes interactive 3D elements.

 ## User Preferences